paucuesta9/paucuesta9/README.md

 ### Hi, I'm Pau from Barcelona! 👋

 -  I’m currently working on STP Group as Junior Developer
+-  I am studying a Master Degree in Cybersecurity at UPC
--  I am studying Computer Science, specialized in Software Engineering at FIB - UPC
+-  Graduate in Computer Science, specialized in Software Engineering at FIB - UPC

 <br>